bmerrickBoomi/BoomiKubernetesLocal/README.md

 For services with paths, they need to be manually created before deployment.

-Sample datasets can be found under kubernetes/addons/SERVICE/datasets
+Sample datasets can be found under kubernetes/addons/SERVICE/datasets.

+Local connections would use 127.0.0.1 as the host

 ```
 SERVICE.NAMESPACE.svc.cluster.local